 Since December 1996, Larson Eye Center has been providing Laser Vision Correction (LASIK) to our patients with great results.
-Dr. Bruce Larson, Board Certified Ophthalmologist and LASIK Surgeon, has performed over 2,000 procedures.
+Dr. Bruce Larson, Board Certified Ophthalmologist and LASIK Surgeon, has performed thousands of procedures.
 "I believe highly in this technology and the LASIK procedure," says Dr. Larson.
 He is so confident in the LASIK procedure, in fact, that he underwent the surgery himself in June 1999.

 LASIK, or Laser in-Situ Keratomileusis, is currently the most popular laser technique used today for vision correction and can correct for the widest range of prescriptions.
 LASIK combines a minor surgical procedure to create a flap in the cornea tissue and then uses the excimer (or "cool beam") laser to reshape the cornea.
 The procedure is performed under local eye drop anesthesia and is done entirely on an outpatient basis.